Ikayherce/disappointed_cat/README.md

 # Sad Kitty

-Sad Kitty is a classic hangman game but the outcome of losing is not seeing a stickfigure hang, it's instead seeing a cat that is very disappointed in you.
+Sad Kitty is a classic hangman game with a twist.
+Instead of seeing a dangling man displayed when you guess wrong, you see a cat who is disappointed in you.
 Sad Kitty is my porftolio project 3 for Code Insitute, coded with Python.

 [Link to live site]